Wildercat/Projects-Exercises/docs/projects/PHP-2.md

 To complete the assignment, you must complete the following:

 1. Your PHP project part 1 will become a basic client CRUD app instead of looking at its own data.
-It will run on `localhost:3000`.
+It will run on `localhost:3000` via `php -S localhost:3000`.
 2. This new PHP project part 2 will exist in a seperate folder and run on MAMP to host MySQL on `localhost:8080`.
 3. You will have 2 servers in seperate folders running at once.
 One to store the data in a MySQL server, and one to perform CRUD actions and display data.
 4. Install [Allow CORS Google Chrome Plugin](https://chrome.google.com/webstore/detail/allow-cors-access-control/lhobafahddgcelffkeicbaginigeejlf?hl=en) to allow communication across multiple servers.